dib-lab/2020-workflows-paper/README.md

 This repository is a living document (written with [manubot](https://manubot.org/)) that aims to consolidate and integrate helpful information about workflow systems and their applications in data-intensive biology.
 **We welcome constructive feedback from workflow-enabled biologists of all levels anywhere in the world.**

-We hope this document will facilitate and ease the adoption of workflow systems for large scale analysis of sequencing data.

 ## Contributions